Ha-L0/Ha-L0.github.io/_posts/2023-05-06-[H4-L0]-HTB-MonitorsTwo.md

 Googling for an exploit for `Cacti 1.2.22` results in the following GitHub repository `https://github.com/FredBrave/CVE-2022-46169-CACTI-1.2.22`

-To get code exeucution on the server we simply need to setup a listener and fire the exploit Listener on attacker machine
+To get code exeucution on the server we simply need to setup a listener and fire the exploit on attacker machine
 ```bash
 $ nc -lvp 80
 listening on [any] 80 ...